UK Apprenticeship Overhaul: What are the changes and how will they impact your social value offer?

 What do these changes mean for Social Value commitments in procurement?

-At the time of writing (January 2025) we’re still waiting for more information and detail around these changes to become available but with contracts being tendered so far into the future it’s vitally important to make sure that what you’re putting in bids now, is deliverable.
+At the time of writing (December 2025), we know a lot more about the changes but we’re still waiting for more detail, and things may continue to change.
+With contracts being tendered so far into the future it’s vitally important to make sure that what you’re putting in bids now, is deliverable.
 As many will know, once a commitment is made at tender stage, it becomes contractual so it’s vital to think carefully about how these changes could affect your promises.

-Here are seven things Social Value professionals can do to prepare for the changes to apprenticeships :
+Here are the things Social Value professionals can do to prepare for the changes to apprenticeships :

 These changes offer opportunities for greater flexibility and inclusivity but also pose challenges for employers who rely on apprenticeships in their bids and commitments.
 To navigate this evolving landscape, it’s crucial for social value professionals to stay informed, proactively engage with training providers, and carefully assessing the implications for their workforce and social value strategies.
 By staying flexible and ahead of the game, you can keep apprenticeships at the heart of your social value strategy.